 We had very little information.
-There was confusion about his name and his age, but he was in a shelter unsuitable for a child his age and needed placement immediately.
+There was confusion about his name and his age, but he was in a shelter that was unsuitable for a child his age and needed placement immediately.
 Of course we agreed.

 We called the group and told them of the changes.
 We began searching for a bed and a carseat.

 At 3pm we went to a local urgent care clinic.
 We were told that it was routine procedure for the child to undergo a physical when changing placements.
 There was no social worker.
-Kerry was brought by a currier who had him tucked under his arm like a package.
+Kerry was brought by a courier who had him tucked under his arm like a package.
 Samantha immediately took him and hugged him.
-Kerry was understandable scared, so while Samantha argued with someone from child services on the telephone (they had none of the right paperwork for his physical), Caleb found a toy and began to play with Kerry.
+Kerry was understandably scared, so while Samantha argued with someone from child services on the telephone (they had none of the right paperwork for his physical), Caleb found a toy and began to play with him.
 Slowly, Kerry warmed up, but he clung to Samantha as much as he could.

 I once heard a comedian say that having a two year old is like inviting a raccoon on speed into your home.
-We always said that Kerry came in like the Tasmanian Devil.
+We always said that Kerry came in to our family like the Tasmanian Devil.
 We had a lot we all had to learn about each other, but this is what we know of Kerry:

 Eventually we received one of the greatest gifts anyone could bestow.
 His biological family asked if we would adopt him.
 That is a humbling honor, and one we cherish daily.

-Social services drug its feet but on October 5, 2015, the day came.
+Social services drug their feet but on October 5, 2015, the day came.
 We swore in court to be his parents.
 The judge invited all of us for a picture behind the bench.
 One day Kerry saw the picture and exclaimed, “I know what that is!”